keenan-burnett/yeti_radar_odometry/README.md

 yaml-cpp
 ```

+Note: I have only tested that this code compiles on Ubuntu 16.04, but it should compile for newer versions of Ubuntu.

 Note: we provide a Dockerfile which can be used to build a docker image with all the required deps already installed.

 These build instructions assume you are building your project using a catkin workspace with catkin build.